hit-moodle/moodle-local_onlinejudge/README.md

-**THIS PLUGIN IS STILL UNDER DEVELOPMENT AND NOT SUTIABLE TO PRODUCTION SITES**
+**THIS PLUGIN IS STILL UNDER DEVELOPMENT AND NOT SUTIABLE FOR PRODUCTION SITES**

 Summary
 =======